Let’s begin this with a real-life example i.e.

 Let’s dive in.

-Push Marketing is a form of direct marketing that focuses on getting the attention of potential customers to buy your product or service by pushing it in front of them.
+Push marketing is a form of direct marketing that focuses on getting potential customers’ attention to buy your product or service by pushing it in front of them.

 Advertising